Stickam: Charity events

 Since 2007, Stickam was home to the annual UNICEF fundraiser known as Stickaid hosted by YouTube vlogger Myles Dyer.
 This event is regarded as the world's first webathon style fundraiser and has raised more than $100,000 over its lifespan.
-Since Stickams closure, Stickaid has moved to YouTube as its live streaming partner and still retains its name.
+Since Stickam's closure, Stickaid has moved to YouTube as its live streaming partner and still retains its name.

 On May 27, 2011, Stickam organized the 14-hour webathon concert event Stickam Live For Japan to raise money to help those affected by the March 11, 2011 tsunami in Japan.
 The event streamed live from The Roxy nightclub in Los Angeles and featured emcee Stu Stone with performers Cypress Hill, Black Veil Brides, and Alex Lambert along with dozens more.
 Money raised benefitted the Red Cross, the Japanese Red Cross Society, and GlobalGiving.

 Stickam heavily featured and promoted the annual fundraising marathon to benefit Ronald McDonald House Charities of Memphis Charities each year in partnership with Memphis radio station Rock 103.

 Social features

-"Social users" refers to people who use Stickam primarily for its social features, including hosting their own videochats or participating in one of the site's group chat rooms.
+"Social users" refers to people who used Stickam primarily for its social features, including hosting their own videochats or participating in one of the site's group chat rooms.